Moths of North Carolina

 Habitats and Life History

 Larval Host Plants: The larvae are needle-miners on both fir and spruce trees (Prentice, 1966; Rose and Lindquist, 1994).
 The reported hosts include Norway Spruce (Picea abies), White Spruce (P. glauca), Black Spruce (P. mariana), Colorado Spruce (P. pungens) and Red Spruce (P. rubens).
-In North Carolina, feeding has been recorded on Red Spruce and Fraser Fir (Abies fraseri). - View
+In North Carolina, the mines and larvae have been found on Red Spruce and Fraser Fir (Abies fraseri). - View

 Wikipedia